tomasdembelli/the-go-programming-language/README.md

 that the code under test (the production code) `behaves as expected` for certain inputs, which are usually either carefully chosen to exercise certain features or randomized to ensure broad coverage.

-Principals of writing code:
+_Principals of writing code:_
 We write short functions that focus on one part of the task.
-We have to be careful of boundary conditions, thin about data structures, and reason about what results a computation should produce from suitable inputs.
+We have to be careful of boundary conditions, think about data structures, and reason about what results a computation should produce from suitable inputs.

 `_test.go` files are not part of ordinary built.
 They are only included when built by `test`.